project-emerse/intro-to-search-indexes/overview.md

 </tbody>
 </table>

+The way a phrase query matches can obviously be changed.
+Near-queries are much like phrase queries, but rather than having a condition such as `x + 1 = y`, they have a condition such as `|y - x| < 5` meaning the near-query will match if the two words are within 5 positions.
+In Lucene/Solr, this is written with the query syntax `"x y"~5`.

 # Adding Metadata as Tokens

-If near-queries can match tokens that are within some distance of one another that distance could be zero, meaning the two tokens are at the _same_ position.
-So far, we haven't generated any two tokens at the same position, so such a capability in a query isn't useful yet, but there is no reason we can't produce multiple tokens at the same position.
+If near-queries can match tokens that are within some distance of one another, then that distance could be zero, meaning the two tokens are at the _same_ position.
+So far, we haven't generated two tokens at the same position, so such a querying capability isn't useful yet, but there is no reason we can't produce multiple tokens at the same position.
 This leads to a natural way of encoding searchable metadata about tokens: encode such metadata as special tokens rooted at the same position of the token they are describing.